Hippocampome-Org/csv2db_import_v2/README.md

 - mysqldump -u hdb -p hippocampome > hippocampome.sql

 ### Database access
+example_user.csv should be renamed and placed in iconv/latin1/user.csv to generate passwords needed for site access.
+Only an example password is included in this version of the code, not the ones used on the site.
+One should set that manually to the passwords wanted. iconv/latin1/user.csv and similar files are in the .gitignore file to avoid accidental uploads of passwords.

 example_settings.py should be renamed and moved to krasnow/settings.py once database variables are set at around line 77 in the file. krasnow/settings.py is in the in the .gitignore file to avoid accidental uploads of passwords.
 Also, the SECRET_KEY variable should be set to the right value in the file.

 ### Running all scripts